wojciechignasiak/P_H_T_Weather_Station_Backend/readme.md

 <br>

-    PHT is a project created by group of students.
+    PHT is a project created by group of students from the Częstochowa University of Technology.
     The project goal was to create a Service that will measure temperature, air humidity and pollution in the cities of Częstochowa, Myszków and Krzepice